 C12-C16 alcohols, also called lauryl-myristyl alcohol, are a mixture of fatty alcohols with 12 to 16 carbons in the alkylchain.[1,2]

-C12-C16 alcohols is an emulsion stabilizer and viscosity increasing agent, allowing things to stay spreadable and creamy.
-It can be found in lipstick, sunscreen, moisturizer and other products.
+C12-C16 alcohols act as an emulsion stabilizer and viscosity increasing agent, allowing things to stay spreadable and creamy.
+It can be found in lipstick, sunscreen, moisturizer, and other products.

 C12-C16 alcohols are made by combining C12 and C14 alcohols.
 The result is a colorless liquid that has a mild odor and decomposes in high heat.

 Why we use C12-C16 alcohols

 We use C12-C16 alcohols to keep ingredients from separating and to make products feel smooth.
 Whole Foods has deemed the ingredient acceptable in its body care and cleaning product quality standards.[6,7] Although ethoxylated alcohols may experience 1,4 dioxane contamination as a byproduct of the production process, the EPA considers it safe to consume water with 4 ppm of 1,4 dioxane for one day or 0.4 ppm of 1,4 dioxane for 10 days.
 A study of workers exposed to 0.006–14.3 ppm 1,4-dioxane for an average of 25 years found no evidence of liver or kidney disease or any other clinical effects, and another study found no differences between observed and expected incidences of cancer among workers at a manufacturing and processing facility.
 Puracy has signed certifications from our ingredient providers that show no more than 2 ppm of 1,4 dioxane in our most concentrated finished product.
 We only use these ingredients in cleaners, which are rinsed or wiped away with a cloth rather than applied to the skin.